zxmmxzzxmmxz/OrderMadeSimple/README.md

 Objectives:
-* OrderMadeSimple is a web-app mainly focuses on providing a sales and intraction system for restaurant.
+* OrderMadeSimple is a web-app mainly focuses on providing a sales and interaction system for restaurants.

 Features:
 * Managers are able to manage food/ input order.